finddx/find.dxgap/README.md

 ## Installation

-This project aims to both find the determinants of the DX Gap in TB, and to generalise these methods into a broader R package framework.
+This project aims to both find the determinants of the DX Gap in TB, and to generalise these methods into a broader R package framework for other diseases.
 This creates the need for a project structure that both allows for a high-level of reproducibility (using exact R package versions to reproduce analyses calculating determinants) and for generalisability (so that the methods work across different R package versions in the future).